 Any worker who believes that they have suffered an injury covered under the Workers' Compensation Act may file an Employee's Claim with the Workers' Compensation Commission.
 Certain time limits on filing apply.

-Printed Employee Claim forms may be obtained from your employer or by contacting us:
+Printed Employee Claim forms may be obtained for

 10 East Baltimore Street